oponcet/TauFW/Fitter/TauES_ID/README.md

 ## Creating NTuples
 The first step is to produce the NTuples via PicoProducer tool.
 See [the README.md in the parent directory](../../../PicoProducer).

 ## Creating inputs
-Inputs are root file used for the creation of the datacards.
-The script to create them is `harvestDatacards_TES_idSF_MCStat.py` for mutau or `harvestDatacards_zmm.py` for mumu CR.
+Inputs are root file used for the creation of the datacards is `Fitter/TauES/createinputsTES.py`.
 These root files are saved in `Fitter/input` folder and named `ztt*.input*tag*.root`.
 They contain one TDirectory for each `"regions"` defined in the config file (.yml).
 For each region, there is a list of TH1D corresponding to each `"process"` defined in the config file (ex: ZTT).
 For each shape systematics, there is also two additionnal TH1D corresponding to the Up and Down variation of the process (ex: ZTT_shapedy_Up).
 For the TES there is a list of additional TH1D corresponding to the variations (defined by `"TESvariations"` in the config file) of the process by TES correction.

 Exemple of command :